samih2shaikh/AICalendarSDSU/README.md

-# Welcome to your Lovable project
+# Welcome to our AI Calendar for SDSU project

 ## Project info